Geraldo Perdomo Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Geraldo Perdomo (.172 slugging percentage in past 10 games, including no home run), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Geraldo Perdomo (.267 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+First pitch is at 7:20 PM ET.

-He reached base in both of his plate appearances in his last appearance against the Blue Jays.
+He strung together two hits (going 2-for-5 with a double and two RBI) in his most recent appearance against the Braves.

 Geraldo Perdomo Game Info & Props vs. the Braves